ffromani/vmmi/SPEC.md

 # Virtual Machine Migrator Interface Specification

 ## Version
-This is VMMI spec version 0.1.0 (201806)
+This is VMMI spec version 0.2.0

 ## Overview

-This document proposes a generic plugin-based migration policy solution for virtual machine managers on Linux, the _Virtual Machine Migrator Interface_, or _VMMI_.
+This document proposes a generic migration policy approach for virtual machine managers on Linux, the _Virtual Machine Migrator Interface_, or _VMMI_.
 In this document we always use the term 'migration' as shortcut for 'live migration' - the process of migrating a VM while the guest is running, with minimal or no disruption to the Guest workload, and without the guest noticing.

 Migrating a VM is not a simple task, with many tradeoffs to consider and knobs to tune to make the operation succeed.
 Each different management applications implements their own logic and policies to adapt to use cases.

 This solutions aims to provide

 1. a common interface to make the migration policies pluggable.
 2. a mean to make the migration policies thus interchangeable across management applications.